-BL, as an overarching pedagogical approach, can be applied in both conventional face-to-face (F2F) and hybrid learning (HL) contexts.
-It allows for a combination of synchronous F2F (real-time engagement between students and lecturer/tutor in a specific space at the same time, whether F2F or virtually) and asynchronous online (self-paced from different locations and at different times) learning.
-BL still acknowledges the best features of F2F, with a combination of appropriate online engagement to enrich and support the learning experience of students (Stellenbosch University: Modes of Delivery).
-In this mode of delivery, the CLT and blended learning coordinators (BLCs) in the faculties work closely together to augment teaching, learning and assessment with learning technologies.
+Furthermore, blended learning, as an overarching pedagogical approach, allows for a combination of synchronous F2F (real-time engagement between students and lecturer/tutor in a specific space at the same time, whether F2F or virtually) and asynchronous online (self-paced from different locations and at different times) learning.
+Blended learning still acknowledges the best features of F2F, with a combination of appropriate online engagement to enrich and support the learning experience of students.
+In this overarching approach applicable to different modes of provision, the CLT and blended learning coordinators (BLCs) in the faculties work closely together to augment teaching, learning and assessment with learning technologies.

 With blended learning we aim to create engaging learning opportunities for students that would otherwise not have been possible in conventional face-to-face or online courses.
-We do this with the aid of learning technologies (e.g. SUNLearn, MS Teams or Adobe Connect, to name just a few).
+We do this with the aid of learning technologies (e.g. SUNLearn and MS Teams, to name just a few).

 The global COVID-19 crisis has caused several major changes in higher education within an exceptionally short period of time.
 At SU, as at most other institutions, the sudden suspension of on-campus activities to curb the spread of the virus resulted in a rapid shift to a fully online delivery mode.
 Yet it is important to note that online teaching, learning and assessment during a time of crisis and the conventional development of fully online courses are two different approaches.
 Nevertheless, the one could feed into the other: Building on the new knowledge we gained and the practices and approaches we developed during the crisis could pave the way for sensible and sustainable blended, hybrid or fully online engagement in the future.
 The lessons learnt during this period could also influence possible shifts in our F2F offering going forward.